Add volume binding

 -t /dev/bus/usb

-If you know you will plug and unplug devices, just use the volume by turning of -d switch.
+If you know you will plug and unplug devices, just use the volume by turning off the -d switch.

 Add USB serial device: